espressif/esp-idf/docs/en/api-reference/storage/spi_flash.rst

     Flash APIs after IDF v4.0 are no longer *atomic*.
 A writing operation during another on-going read operation, on the overlapped flash address, may cause the return data from the read operation to be partly same as before, and partly updated as new written.

-Kconfig option :ref:`CONFIG_SPI_FLASH_USE_LEGACY_IMPL` can be used to switch ``spi_flash_*`` functions back to the implementation before IDF v4.0.
-However, the code size may get bigger if you use the new API and the old API the same time.
+Kconfig option :ref:`CONFIG_SPI_FLASH_USE_LEGACY_IMPL` can be used to switch ``spi_flash_*`` functions back to the implementation before ESP-IDF v4.0.
+However, the code size may get bigger if you use the new API and the old API at the same time.

 Encrypted reads and writes use the old implementation, even if :ref:`CONFIG_SPI_FLASH_USE_LEGACY_IMPL` is not enabled.
 As such, encrypted flash operations are only supported with the main flash chip (and not with other flash chips, that is on SPI1 with different CS, or on other SPI buses).
 Reading through cache is only supported on the main flash, which is determined by the HW.